preston/context-event-service/README.md

 These are presumed to exist in the implementation prior to any actual use case.
 Most REST verbs are supported, used in the standard path'ing practice of "/<plural_noun>", "/<plural_noun>/:id", and utilization of sub-resources to represent model compositions and aggregations, when appropriate.

-	/users # Generic type for all known people.
+	/persons # Generic type for all known people.
-	/users/:id/identities # Actual authentication-related details specific to the IAM system.
+	/persons/:id/identities # Actual authentication-related details specific to the IAM system.
-	/users/:id/roles # Roles granted to the User.
+	/persons/:id/roles # Roles granted to the Person.
-	/groups	# An aggregation of Users.
+	/groups	# An aggregation of Persons.
-	/groups/:id/members # Establishes a given User's membership in a Group.
+	/groups/:id/members # Establishes a given Person's membership in a Group.
 	/groups/:id/roles # Roles granted to the Group; transitively to all Members.
 	/roles # Defines a granular set of permissions.
 	/roles/:id/interests # The highest-level SNOMED concept(s) of concern to a given Role.